gamma-delta/LittleRoombaFriends/README.md

 ### Opcodes

+There are 16 opcodes.
 Each opcode takes an *argument* and an optional *conditional flag.* The argument can be a literal integer between -999 and 999, one of the four registers, or a label.
 The conditional flag can be `+`, `-`, or `=`.

 An opcode marked with the `+` conditional flag will be skipped unless the `C` register is greater than 0.
 Similarly, the `-` flag requires the `C` register to be less than 0, and the `=` flag requires it to be equal.